amartinsec/BadBird-C2/README.md

 *BadBird C2 is still in active development, but I didn't want to wait before releasing.
 I am working to improve stability as time permits.*

 It looks like the .exe implant is having stability issues.
-Af first, I thought it was rate limiting but the default implant.py is working as intended.
+At first, I thought it was rate limiting but the default implant.py is working as intended.
 If testing, It's recommended to run implant.py and pass it the management url from the C2 server.
 I'll look into this in the upcoming days.
 <br>